VOLTTRON/volttron/docs/source/deploying-volttron/platform-configuration.rst

         Configuring /home/user/volttron/services/core/SQLHistorian.
         ['volttron', '-vv', '-l', '/home/user/.volttron/volttron.cfg.log']
         Should the agent autostart?
 [N]: y
-        Would you like to install a master driver?
-[N]: y Configuring /home/user/volttron/services/core/MasterDriverAgent.
+        Would you like to install a platform driver?
+[N]: y Configuring /home/user/volttron/services/core/PlatformDriverAgent.
         ['volttron', '-vv', '-l', '/home/user/.volttron/volttron.cfg.log']
-        Would you like to**install a fake device on the master driver?
+        Would you like to**install a fake device on the platform driver?
 [N]: y Should the agent autostart?
 [N]: y
         Would you like to install a listener agent?
 [N]: y Configuring examples/ListenerAgent.